ROCS®

 Features

-• Processes 20 to 40 compounds a second on a single CPU
+- Processes hundreds of compounds per second on a single CPU

-• Feature matching based on user-definable chemical force-fields
+- Feature matching based on user-definable color force-fields

-ROCS is a fast shape comparison application, based on the idea that molecules have similar shape if their volumes overlay well and any volume mismatch is a measure of dissimilarity.
+ROCS is the class-leading shape comparison application; it has been used successfully in hundreds of published studies to find new chemical matter with relevant biology.
 It uses a smooth Gaussian function to represent the molecular volume [5], so it is possible to routinely minimize to the best global match.

 ROCS alignments have a number of applications: 3D-QSAR, SAR analysis, understanding of scaffold diversity and detection of common binding elements[6].
 ROCS alignments to crystallographic conformations have also been useful in pose prediction in the absence of a protein structure [7].